Ajibman/QuantumTrader-AI/Declaration.md

  ## 📢 **🕊 📜⏱️📲💻📡

-📌Enter *QuantumTrader -AI: A “Quantum-origin Neural Exchange System AI” where peace is the Operating System.
+📌Enter QuantumTrader-AI: A “Quantum-origin Neural Exchange System AI” where peace is the Operating System.

 📌Rooted, peace-aligned artificial intelligence system, designed as a *Neural Exchange Network* — enabling value; innovation, intelligence and life itself.
 To flow freely across minds, communities and continents.